19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011]

-(3D) Where any funds in an SRS account have been used for investment, then all the funds standing in the SRS account shall be considered as having been withdrawn at the same time for the purposes of subsection (3)(a) if, and only if, every investment has either been sold or liquidated, or is one which has been deducted from the balance in the SRS account, and —
+(3D) Where any funds in an SRS account have been used for investment, then all the funds standing in the SRS account shall be considered as having been withdrawn at the same time for the purposes of subsections (3)(a) and (3G) if, and only if, every investment has either been sold or liquidated, or is one which has been deducted from the balance in the SRS account, and —

 (a) in the case of every investment that has been sold or liquidated, amounts which the financial product provider declared to the SRS member to be all the gains or profits from the investment, all funds used for the investment, and all the proceeds from the sale or liquidation have been returned to the account and these, together with all funds standing in the SRS account, are withdrawn at the same time; and